Interim advice on the use of rifampicin for post-exposure prophylaxis (PEP)

 Since screening for nitrosamine has not been standard in the quality control process of rifampicin, we recommend that this be included as part of all future quality control testing of rifampicin.

-We recommend that ILEP offices do everything in their power to facilitate nitrosamine testing (MNP specifically) of rifampicin already available in their country that is used for SDR-PEP.
-WHO PQT/MED requested all manufacturers/suppliers of rifampicin or its active ingredient to undertake a risk evaluation for nitrosamine impurities by end of 2020.² Therefore, such testing should be done by each company producing rifampicin and/or by the national drug authority in charge of monitoring the quality of drugs.
+WHO PQT/MED requested all manufacturers/suppliers of rifampicin or its active ingredient to undertake a risk evaluation for nitrosamine impurities by end of 2020.3 Therefore, such testing should be done by each company producing rifampicin and/or by the national drug authority in charge of monitoring the quality of drugs.
+Experiences to date suggest that this is not the case in several countries.

 ILEP Technical Commission